 Jackie Giang Vo

-I am an arising graduate from Carnegie Mellon University with a Master's degree in Computational Biology.
-I have background molecular biology and biochemistry with 3 years work experience.
-I am enthusiastic about Machine Learning/AI in biomedical fields, especially in drug discovery and medical diagnosis and treatment.
+An enthusiastic graduate from Carnegie Mellon University with a Master's degree in Computational Biology with 3 years of industry/academia molecular biology and biochemistry work experience and additional 3 years research experience.
+I am interested in Machine Learning/AI in biomedical fields, especially in drug discovery and medical diagnosis and treatment, as well as bioinformatics and the “song” of sequencing.

 Beyond my academic pursuits, I am an avid athlete who find immense joy and balance in leading an active lifestyle, continuously striving to challenge and improve myself physically.
-I am currently challenging myself in upcoming full marathon and triathlalon.
+I am currently challenging myself in upcoming full marathon and triathlon.
+Apart from that, I am an amateur video creator, who enjoys the art of film making and editing.

 Education